schubert/brewstrap/README.md

 # Brewstrap

-OSX Homebrew + rbenv/RVM + Chef Solo
+For OSX: Homebrew + rbenv/RVM + Chef Solo
+For Linux: Your local package management + Chef Solo For OpenBSD: Ports + Ansible

-To make it easier to automate the setup of OSX on a development team or across multiple personal machines.
+To make it easier to automate the setup for a development team or across multiple personal machines.
 This script attempts to install XCode if it is not already installed.
 Installs homebrew.
 Then using your github credentials attempts to kick off a chef-solo run of a repository of your choosing.

 You can see an example repository here: https://github.com/schubert/brewstrap-example